mariovelyov/shopping-list/README.md

 Update the product name and/or amount in the list

 Remove products from the list

+# How to build and deploy the app to GitHub Pages

+Step 1 - Open terminal window and navigate to the root of the project

+Step 2 - yarn build

+Step 3 - yarn deploy

+Step 4 - Check in the repository - Actions page if build and deploy completed successfully

 # Getting Started with Create React App